tisem-digital-marketing/smwa-assignment-01/README.md

 Submission is via GitHub Classroom.
 Your most recent commit that is on the `main` branch that is available online on GitHub before the due date will be graded.

-**You must include a html file "assignment_answers.html" in the GitHub repository by the submission deadline**
+**You must include a html file "assignment_answer.html" in the GitHub repository by the submission deadline**

 ## Instructions for Students

 **Only most recent commit on the main branch of the online GitHub repository when the assignment is due will be graded**.
 Your solution must use the `Rmarkdown` template provided in the assignment's repository that you cloned for this assignment.
-This means your answers will be compiled into a file called `assignment_answers.html` when you use the 'Knit' button in RStudio.
+This means your answers will be compiled into a file called `assignment_answer.html` when you use the 'Knit' button in RStudio.
-Failure to follow these steps and submit `assignment_answers.html` in your GitHub repository along with the `assignment_answers.Rmd`, will result in a assignment grade of **zero**.
+Failure to follow these steps and submit `assignment_answer.html` in your GitHub repository along with the `assignment_answer.Rmd`, will result in a assignment grade of **zero**.

 Each group has been assigned a **group leader**.
 It is the group leaders job to "accept" the assignment via GitHub and then add all group members as collaborators to the group assignment.